crystalfontz/CFA10052-Custom-Firmware-Example/README.md

   * Up to 20 general purpose IO pins (GPIO's)
   * Multiple serial/SPI/I2C/CAN interfaces (depending on GPIO use).

-## Example Firmware
-This firmware, when compiled and programmed to a Crystalfontz CFA10052 module, will:
+This example firmware, when compiled and programmed to a Crystalfontz CFA10052 module will:
-  * Displays on the LCD an alternating grid, with current backlights, LCD contrast and keypad status information.
+  * Display on the LCD an alternating grid, with current backlights, LCD contrast and keypad status information.
-  * Gives control of the backlights, and LCD contrast using the keypad.
+  * Provides control of the backlights, and LCD contrast using the keypad.
-  * Changes the color of the four LEDs from red to green in sequence.
+  * Cycles the color of the four LEDs from red to green in sequence.
   * Enables the USART serial port on Header-1 pins 1 & 2 (115200 baud), and echoes any received data.
   * Enables the USB virtual serial port, and echoes any received data back to the host.

-**---- Important Note ----**
-The Crystalfontz CFA735 and CFA835 products are a CFA10052 hardware module programmed with a bootloader and CFA735/CFA835 firmware.
-The bootloader and CFA735/CFA835 firmware is not open-source, and cannot be copied off of the CFA10052 by the user, nor can it be programmed onto the CFA10052 by the user.
-Once a CFA735 or CFA835 is programmed with custom firmware, the module will loose all CFA735/CFA835 functionality.
-For a CFA10052 module to be re-programmed with CFA735 or CFA835 firmware it will need to be physically returned to Crystalfontz.
-Please [email us](mailto:support@crystalfontz.com) if you need more information on this topic.

 ## Software & Hardware Requirements
   * A [Crystalfontz CFA10052 (hardware v1.1 or later) Module (CFA735 / CFA835)](https://www.crystalfontz.com/product/cfa835tfk)
-  * A PC (Windows/Linux/OSX) with [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) installed
+  * A PC (Windows/Linux/OSX) with [STM32 ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) and [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) installed.
   * A [STMicroelectronics ST-LINK (V2 or V3) programming interface](https://www.st.com/en/development-tools/st-link-v2.html)
   * A CFA10052 programming cable (details below)
   * If you are using Windows 7/8/8.1/10 (or equivalent Server versions) and would like to test the USB virtual serial port, you'll need to [download drivers from here](https://www.st.com/en/development-tools/stsw-stm32102.html]).
 The USB serial port will work without requiring additional drivers on Windows 10+, Linux, OS-X.